aturcotte/exquires/docs/USAGE.rst

 Manually comparing images
 =========================

-The :program:`exquires-run` and :program:`exquires-update` programs compute
+The :ref:`exquires-run` and :ref:`exquires-update` programs compute
-data to be inserted into the database by calling :program:`exquires-compare` (see :ref:`compare-module`).
+data to be inserted into the database by calling :ref:`exquires-compare` (see :ref:`compare-module`).

-You can call :program:`exquires-compare` directly on any pair of images with the same dimensions by using:
+You can call :ref:`exquires-compare` directly on any pair of images with the same dimensions by using:

 .. code-block:: console